Breaking: #23736 - Page Language detection set earlier in Frontend Request Process¶

 [page["nav_title"] == "Bienvenue"],

-For this reason, the translated page is now resolved directly after the actual page and rootline resolving.
+Now, the translated page is resolved directly after the actual page and rootline resolving.

 The translated page record (based on the fallback handling in the